programmerkgit/dot-style/README.md

 ##Get Staretd
 You add css file `dot-style/dist/dot-style.css` to you project.

 ##usage

-### Dimension
+### Box Spacing
-You can style padding, margin with classes.
+You can style padding, margin.
+You can choose number from between 0 to 500, incremented step by 2.

 ####Padding
 ```